Rei-SwitchBot/faq/en-us/Keypad Vision.md

 Regarding this issue, could you please check the following points?
 1. Please charge the Keypad Vision for over an hour.
 2. Please turn on the power button located on the back of the Keypad Vision.
-3. To determine if your Keypad Vision needs to be replaced or repaired, could you kindly provide a short video showing the issue?
-  1. Video of Keypad Vision not responding when the power switch is turned on

-4. Also, to expedite shipment, please provide us with the necessary details so we can assist you as soon as possible.

----
-- Purchase channel
-- Order ID
-- Recipient Full Name
-- Phone Number
-- Country
-- Street Address
-- City
-- State/Province
-- ZIP/Postal Code
-- A screenshot of your order

----

-*If you have already provided this information, our team will review it and follow up with you shortly.
-Thank you for your patience, and please let us know if you need further assistance.

 ---
 ### Troubleshooting SwitchBot Keypad Vision Battery Drains Very Quickly